grappafinance/full-collat-engine/certora/property-list.md

 ## Margining

-1. sum of all Grappa.getPayout() <= total asset
+- [ ] 1. sum of all Grappa.getPayout() <= total asset
-2. get min collateral <= account.collateral for all accounts
+- [ ] 2. get min collateral <= account.collateral for all accounts
-3. transferAccount doesn't affect the total collateral requirement
+- [ ] 3. transferAccount doesn't affect the total collateral requirement
-4. cannot mint call or put with no collateral (rounding)
+- [ ] 4. cannot mint call or put with no collateral (rounding)

 ## Invariants: Data structure

 - [x] 1. if account.shortAmount != 0, account.tokenId must not be 0. (no hanging debt with no ID)
 - [x] 2. if account.collateralAmount != 0, collateralId must not be 0. (no hanging collateral)
-- [x] 3.
+- [x] 3. if account.collateral != 0 && account.short != 0 => collateral id in account.collateralId must match the one derived from token